-Materials and Methods For the past three years, surveys have been conducted in the early spring to determine the presence of tiger salamander egg masses and then in late spring/early summer to determine the presence of larvae in the ponds on site at Brookhaven National Laboratory.
+For the past three years, surveys have been conducted in the early spring to determine the presence of tiger salamander egg masses and then in late spring/early summer to determine the presence of larvae in the ponds on site at Brookhaven National Laboratory.
 At each pond, data was taken on weather and water quality, using a Kestrel handheld weather station and a YSI model 600XL, respectively.
 Measurements were taken on water and air temperature, conductivity, dissolved oxygen, pH, oxidation/reduction potential, turbidity, relative humidity, dew point, and wind speed.
 Seining was carried out in approximately fifteen-minute sessions using a ten-foot minnow seine with quarter inch mesh.
-At the end of each drag, the net was brought up to the surface and any selamanter.curbut work pH oxidation reduction potential, turbidity, relative humidity, dew point, and wind speed.
-Seining was carried out in approximately fifteen-minute session using a ten-foot minnov seine with quarter inch mesh.
-At the end of each drag, the net was brought up to the surface and any salamanders coulleted.
-Snout-weil tength (in centimeters), tatal length (in centimeters), and weight (in grams) were taken on each individual salamander.
-All tiger salamander is avae and adults were immediately released after they were measured to the area in which they were found.
-All research was conducted under New York State Fish and Wildlife permit # ESP01-0085 for endangerd/threatened species.
-During the summer of 2001, coverboards were added to the perimeters of two of the ponds in three rows, at five, ten, all 5 meters from the shoreline of the pond, each board 10 meters apart (see figs 1 and 2).
-This year, to better monitor microhabitat conditions created by the coverboards, HOBO data loggers (Onset Computer Corporation) were installed according to instructions (Onset) on three boards at both ponds (TS-10) and TS-7) as well as on one randomly chosen there near each pond at the standard height of five feet in order to compare macrohabitat conditions vith coverboard microhabitat and height of twee chosen based on the previous year's data of salamander board useg.
-At least one board that had been used by tiger salamanders and at least tore board thad had been used by tiger salamaders and at least neadings with coverboard sucroting so there and on an other protocol (Boxcer Pro 4 User's Coide).
-1990 to take temperature, relative humidity, absolute humidity, addew point readings every six minutes.
-The loggers began taking readings at 0.0000 on June 9 and were allowed to continuously take readings with 0.0000 on August 1.
-The results were upoaded onto a PC and were transferred to an Excel spreadsheet.
-Additionally, a database has been created, which includes all germs, hard, and coverboard survey informality.
-Every and the two previou
+At the end of each drag, the net was brought up to the surface and any salamanders caught were transferred to a holding bucket (see figure 4).
+Measurements were taken on the salamanders collected.
+Snout-vent length (in centimeters), total length (in centimeters), and weight (in grams) were taken on each individual salamander.
+All tiger salamander larvae and adults were immediately released after they were measured to the area in which they were found.
+All research was conducted under New York State Fish and Wildlife permit # ESP01-0085 for endangered/threatened species.
+During the summer of 2001, coverboards were added to the perimeters of two of the ponds in three rows, at five, ten, and 15 meters from the shoreline of the pond, each board 10 meters apart (see figs 1 and 2).
+The positions of all of the boards were taken with a Global Positioning System (GPS) unit (figs 1 and 2).
+This year, to better monitor microhabitat conditions created by the coverboards, HOBO data loggers (Onset Computer Corporation) were installed according to instructions (Onset) on three boards at both ponds (TS-10 and TS-7) as well as on one randomly chosen tree near each pond at the standard height of five feet in order to compare macrohabitat conditions with coverboard microhabitats.
+The three boards were chosen based on the previous year's data of salamander board usage.
+At least one board that had been used by tiger salamanders and at least one board that had not been used by tiger salamanders were chosen for data logger installation for each pond.
+The data loggers were programmed according to manufacturer instructions (Boxcar Pro 4 User's Guide, 1999) to take temperature, relative humidity, absolute humidity, and dew point readings every six minutes.
+The loggers began taking readings at 0:00:00 on June 9 and were allowed to continuously take readings until 0:00:00 on August 1.
+The results were uploaded onto a PC and were transferred to an Excel spreadsheet according to instructions (BoxCar Pro 4 User's Guide) and averages appear in Table 1.
+The coverboards were checked no less than once per week and no more than once per day for the presence of herpetiles, and any positive findings were identified by species, recorded, and later entered into a spreadsheet.
+Additionally, a database has been created, which includes all egg mass, larval, and coverboard survey information covering the present year and the two previous years to increase ease of access and analysis, as well as utility of such information.
+Monthly precipitation data from 1999 to present have been obtained for analysis purposes from the NOAA weather station, which exists on site at Brookhaven National Laboratory (www.bnl.gov/weather).
+Breeding season rainfall has been used to determine correlation between numbers of egg masses/larvae and amount of rainfall received by the area.